 Min was born in Korea and grew up in several different countries including Korea, Japan and New Zealand before moving to Vancouver Island where he attended high school.

 In 2018, Min received the Outstanding Volunteer Award (QB Amicus Calgary) from Pro Bono Law Alberta.

 - Law Society of Alberta

 - Immigration Law Section

-Min’s main interest focuses on Immigration and Wills & Estate Law.
+Min’s main interest focuses on Immigration.
 He practices all aspects of Canadian immigration law and particularly enjoys immigration litigations and appeals.
 Min also advises and represents athletes, sports organizations and entertainers for contractual or immigration matters.

 Send a Message to Min